HarvestAPI/apify-linkedin-profile-search/README.md

 1. Choose Profile Scraper Mode

 - Short.
 The Actor will be scraping only search pages and will output only basic profile data.
 One search page is up to 25 results (short profiles).
+The actor will charge $0.1 per search page, regardless of how many profiles were found on the page.
+It will not charge for short profiles additionally.
 - Full.
 Additionally to scraping search pages, it will open profile links for each of the short profiles found on search page, and scrape all profile details as well.
+The actor will charge $0.1 per search page + $0.004 per each full profile scraped.
 - Full + email search.
 Additionally to Full profiles, it will try to find email addresses for the profiles. **See details below**.
+The actor will charge $0.1 per search page + $0.01 per each full profile scraped with email search performed.

 2. Provide any combination of the following search parameters to find LinkedIn profiles: